 The swimming pool can be installed indoors or outdoors.
 A smaller dose of chlorine (1 part per million, compared with as much as 3 parts per million in a regular swimming pool) permits indoor installation without owners' homes beginning to smell like a gym.
 But the Grettons installed the pool in their deck so they could swim against the backdrop of Lake Jeannette.

-The Grettons sprang for an Endless Pool model that cost more than $20,000 and is bigger and deeper than the standard model.
+The Grettons sprang for an Endless Pool model that is bigger and deeper than the standard model.
 But Linda Gretton says they basically bought two items for one price because the swimming pool doubles as a hot tub.
 After an intense calorie-burning swim, she and her husband often sit on the pool's built-in seats and turn on the Jacuzzi jets to relax.

 She and her husband often use the pool together: One person swims against the smooth counter-current while the other stands at the opposite end, in the 5-foot-deep water, to do aerobic exercises.
 And the adjustable counter-current allows them to swim at an easy pace for a calm sidestroke or to rip through the water like Olympic contenders.

 The biggest selling point, however, is the luxury of having all of that at their doorstep.

 "It always seems to me such a huge effort to get everything together-your bathing suit, your towel, your drink, get in the car, go somewhere.
 It's always such a huge production," Linda Gretton says.
 "When you have something like this in your back yard, it's convenient, so you use it several times a day."

 A swimming pool of this type uses 2,500 to 3,800 gallons instead of the typical 20,000 to 30,000 gallons that a regular pool uses-a fact of particular concern to the Grettons given Greensboro's drought and the cost of heating a traditional pool.